SteveD-Eco/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dgpu_physical_address.md

 ## -description

 The GPU's physical address.
+In the DDI, physical memory references always take the form of a SegmentId::SegmentOffset pair.
+The D3DGPU_PHYSICAL_ADDRESS structure is used in several DDIs.

 ## -struct-fields

 ### -field SegmentId

-The segment Id.
+The driver ID of a memory segment.
+Note that the driver segment IDs start from 1.
+When SegmentId is 0, the allocation is in system memory and SegmentOffset is equal to the system memory physical address.

 ### -field SegmentOffset

 The segment offset.
+The offset in bytes from the start of a memory segment when SegmentId is greater than 0.
+This is physical memory address when SegmentId is 0.

 ## -remarks